Which business records do I need to keep for my company?

 Take expenses, for example.
 With employees booking their own travel and hotels, clocking up mileage and fuel, and entertaining clients, it isn’t easy to keep control of company spending or approve expenses before they’ve happened, especially if employees have their own company credit cards.

 Soldo prepaid business cards and web console allows your finance team to customise rules and limits for each individual card.
 Our mobile apps allow employees to photograph and send copies of their receipts for approval as they travel, allowing expense approval to occur in real time.

-The result is a time-saving system which creates digital records of all employee expenses, which have been made by using their Soldo cards and are ready to be used for presenting a company tax return.
+The result is a time-saving system which creates digital records of all employee expenses, which have been made by using their Soldo prepaid company cards and are ready to be used for presenting a company tax return.

-The prepaid element to the card gives them the freedom to go out and do business while allowing you to exercise precise control over the amount they spend and the nature of their purchases.
-The dashboard gives your finance team better insight into patterns and trends as to how and where the company's expenses are incurred.
+The prepaid element to the company card gives them the freedom to go out and do business while allowing you to exercise precise control over the amount staff spend and the nature of their purchases.
+The dashboard gives your finance team better insight into patterns and trends as to how and where the company’s expenses are incurred.